 D. Growth of towns

-In a 2009 social studies book designed for junior high, Unit 1 – Our Culture, has a subsection entitled “why some societies develop faster:”
+In a 2009 social studies book designed for junior high students, Unit 1 – Our Culture, has a subsection entitled “why some societies develop faster:”

 The world is divided into three classes on the basis of income.
 There are the rich countries, the middle-income countries and the poor countries.
 Ghana belongs to the class of poor countries.
 Factors that make some countries rich are:…. they work much harder than people of the poor countries… [Additionally, rich countries] have orchestras and concert halls.
 Their music is written down and played by orchestras.
 People go to listen to the orchestras to enjoy music and appreciate the music and culture of their society.